ogmacorp/EOgmaNeo/Python/README.md

 - Windows requires installation of SWIG (v3).
 With the SourceForge Zip expanded, and the PATH environment variable updating to include the SWIG installation binary directory (for example `C:\Program Files (x86)\swigwin-3.0.8`).
 - Mac OSX can use Homebrew to install the latest SWIG (for example, see .travis/install_swig.sh Bash script).

-#### OpenCV

-As noted in the main README.md file, an [OpenCV](http://opencv.org/) interop class is built into the EOgmaNeo library if the CMake build process finds OpenCV on your system.

-**Notes:**
-- For the CMake build process to find OpenCV make sure that a `OpenCV_DIR` environment variable is set to the location of OpenCV, specifically the directory that contains the `OpenCVConfig.cmake` file.
-If this configuration file is not found the OpenCV interop code is not included in the library.
-- On Mac OSX, Homebrew can be used to cleanly install OpenCV, for example `brew install opencv3 --with-contrib --with-python3 --with-ffmpeg`

 ## Installation

 The following example can be used to build the Python package: